aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/overview.md

 <div href="/" class="d-flex align-items-center pb-3 mb-3 link-dark text-decoration-none border-bottom"></div>

-The lab environment, it's apps, and method of interaction are intentionally simple in an attempt to streamline...
+The lab environment, the application endpoints, and how you interact with the load balancer have been simplified in an effort to focus on concepts.
+Understanding the environment, it's topology, and the rudimentary functionality of the <strong><a href="https://github.com/f5devcentral/f5xc-lab-mcn-practical/tree/main/cloudapp" target="_blank">cloud app</a></strong> will help in completing the exercises.

 <div style="height:25px"></div>